EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/NamingConventions.md

 ---

+## Name Foreign Key Columns the Same as the Parent Table
-## Not Naming Foreign Key Column the Same as Parent Table
+**Potential Finding:** <a name="not-naming-foreign-key-column-the-same-as-parent-table"/>Not Naming Foreign Key Column the Same as Parent Table<br/>
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/76)

 Foreign key columns should have the exact same name as they do in the parent table where the column is the primary.
 For example, in the Customer table the primary key column might be ``CustomerId``.
 In an Order table where the customer id is kept, it would also be ``CustomerId``.